topratedx/6ix/README.md

-# 6ix selfbot getting reworked and redone, new selfbots going to be out in a few weeks
+# 6ix selfbot getting reworked and redone, new selfbot is going to be out in a few weeks
  ![Screenshot](screenshot.png)
 # SKIDS
     Any nigga with lie in his name ->  https://github.com/Pixxth/Lie-selfbot-Leaked-by-pix